-Given a good response from previous post on how to back up Windows computer we are publishing instructions on how to back up your computer running Ubuntu or pretty much any other GNU/Linux distribution.
+Given a good response from the previous post on how to back up Windows computer we are publishing instructions on how to back up your computer running Ubuntu or pretty much any other GNU/Linux distribution.

 sudo apt-get install deja-dup

-Search for program called Backup (or deja-dup) in your menu.
+Search for a program called Backup (or deja-dup) in your menu.
 When you run it you will see this window.

 Go to the second step, where you choose which folders to backup.
 Your Home directory is probably a good point to start.

 In the third step you choose which folders to exclude from backups, e.g. ~/Downloads and Trash are examples of folders you probably do not need to backup.